ibm-cloud-docs/bare-metal/bm-activity-tracker-events.md

 {: #bm-view-events}

 The {{site.data.keyword.cloudaccesstrailshort}} events are available in the {{site.data.keyword.cloudaccesstrailshort}} **account domain** that is available in the {{site.data.keyword.cloud_notm}} region where the events are generated.
-For more information, see [Viewing account events](/docs/activity-tracker?topic=activity-tracker-view_events).

 {{site.data.keyword.cloudaccesstrailshort}} events are automatically forwarded to the {{site.data.keyword.cloudaccesstrailshort}} service in the same region where the action happens.